- What is the HIPAA act?

 The Steps That Appinventiv Follows For Making HIPAA Compliant Application

 At Appinventiv, our focus is always on a safety-first mobile app development approach.
 Whether we are developing a Fintech application or On-demand software, the priority always lies on ensuring that under every condition, the users’ data are safeguarded.

 1. Transport Encryption

-It is a mandate for HIPAA software to keep the health data encrypted in transmissions.
+When building HIPAA compliant software, it is mandatory to keep the health data encrypted in transmissions.
 The first step that we follow to achieve that is using HTTP protocols and SSL.
 In the case of client-server data transfer, when the data has to be transmitted in the body of the POST requests, we first encrypt them on the sender’s front and then decrypt them on the receiver’s side.
 This helps with the prevention of man-in-the-middle attacks.
 Additionally, we transmit and store passwords in hash values to safeguard compromising of data.

 The hosting providers that we partner with offer recovery and backup services, this ensures that the data is not lost in case of emergency or accident.
 Example, if the web software sends the data elsewhere, the messages get backed up, securely stored, and made accessible to the authorized staff.

 Our team of Health app experts build and upgrade your medical app in a way that the authorization is well protected.
 Some of the ways we do that are: audit the access control, secure the logins which ensure that the data can only be accessed by the authorized personnel.

-When developing a mHealth application which follows the HIPAA compliances, it is important that an infrastructure is set up that would ensure that the collection, storage, and transfer of information is safe and cannot be altered in any way, whether intentionally or by mistake.
+When developing HIPAA compliant mobile apps, it is important that an infrastructure is set up that would ensure that the collection, storage, and transfer of information is safe and cannot be altered in any way, whether intentionally or by mistake.

 The first step in this regard, is to make sure the system can detect and report unauthorized data tampering, even when the tiniest bit of information is changed.
 Measures like encryption, regular backup, access authorization along with properly defined users role and privilege in addition to the restriction of physical access to infrastructure become must-have elements when making HIPAA compliant applications.

 5. Storage Encryption